Encode Once, Decode Never: Reusing Audio LM Internals for Efficient Temporal Localization: Internal Frame-Level Reuse

 Of course, most frames will have $y_t = 0$.
 We correct the resulting severe class imbalance by class reweighting.
 For example, for a frame rate of one frame per 40 ms of audio, a 30-second audio clip would be represented by 750 frames.
 However, the target events would only be present in a few frames.
 In the case of keyword spotting, the start and end of a word would be just 2 events out of 750 frames.

 We use a class weight $w$, which is set to be equal to the ratio between the negative class frequency to the positive class frequency to ensure a balanced contribution to the total loss.

 During inference, the model produces, as numerical (not textual) outputs, probabilities $\{p_{1}, p_{2}, \dots, p_{T}\}$ for each 40 ms frame of audio.
 To extract $k$ timestamps, we rank the probabilities for all frames in descending order and select the top-$k$ values.
 These indices correspond to the frames where the model has the highest confidence that the event described in the prompt $P$ has occurred.
 The indices are converted into timestamps and then output textually.

-(For most common use cases such as extracting start-of-word timestamps from a transcript, the number of events $k$ is known beforehand.)
+We assume that the number of events $k$ is known.
+For common use cases such as extracting start-of-word timestamps from a transcript, the number of words $k$ can be inferred from the generated transcript.
+In general, the event count prediction can be provided cheaply by the audio LM at decoding time, either as the byproduct of model inference (as in the case of audio event prediction or the transcription of speech) or simply by prompting the model to predict the total event count directly.